30 Different Types of Espresso Drinks | (Must Try!)

 Raf Coffee originated in Russia and it is very popular in Russia and countries which were previously USSR.

 Unlike Europe, Sweet coffee is generally popular in Russia, with many Russians enjoying their caffeinated beverage with some degree of sweetness.
-And this is reflected in the popularity of Raf coffee, which contains a lot of sugar.
+This is reflected in the popularity of Raf coffee, which contains a lot of sugar.

 Raf coffee